Climate change is this generations ‘Cold War’. Find out why you should stop listening to the politicized hype, and approach the topic with reason.

 It is saying that the temperature isn’t unprecedented.
 It is saying something similar to this warm period happened some 50 years ago. “normal” is temperatures to flaring up every 50 years or so.
 It’s also pretty normal to see temperatures slowly increase over time.

-As we discuss in depth in “The Great Reset“, we have to keep our eyes on several very important points of data in order to paint a picture of climate change.
+We have to keep our eyes on several very important points of data in order to paint a picture of climate change.
 Before we get to that though, let’s start with a few points of well established scientific data that require understanding in order to have an intelligent discussion:

 If you don’t believe this, you’re flat wrong.
 Sorry.
 Climates change.
 The Middle East used to be a fertile agricultural wonderland.
 The central US used to be ocean bottom.
 There’s no credible scientific evidence to suggest that climates stay the same.
 We know, for as close to fact as is possible, that we have gradual inclines to thermal maximum, and then sharp declines into ice ages.
 These cycles play out over periods of about 100,000 years, and are verified by a variety of sources; (Delta Carbon, Ice core samples, sedimentary layers, fossil records, etc)